goost/coldtranslation/README.md

 - Currently this plugin is written solely for the Sen no Kiseki III translation spreadsheet by [/u/kitsune547](https://www.reddit.com/user/kitsune547).
 - Currently, only the _A, B and C_ cells are displayed, _A_ is assumed to contain the speaker, _B_ the speech and _C_ further Notes etc.
-  Furthermore, the first two rows are assumed to be not speech.
+  Furthermore, the first two rows are assumed not  to be speech.
-  Most of the time this works out, so far I only saw a few instances where further cells have been used.
+  Most of the time this works out, so far I only saw a few instances (~3) where further cells have been used.
   (The Prologue sheet of the Sen III translation is therefore broken for a few lines, just progress manually to the first correct line)
 - If there is no blank line in the spreadsheet during a cutscene change,